-- 1. Standards and procedures to prevent and detect criminal conduct - Leaders understand / oversee the compliance program to verify effectiveness and adequacy of support; specific individuals vested with implementation authority / responsibility - 3.
+- 1. Standards and procedures to prevent and detect criminal conduct - 2.
+Leaders understand / oversee the compliance program to verify effectiveness and adequacy of support; specific individuals vested with implementation authority / responsibility - 3.
 Deny leadership positions to people who have engaged in misconduct - 4.
-Communicate standards and procedures of compliance program, and conduct effective training - Monitor and audit; maintain reporting mechanism - 6.
-Provide incentives; discipline misconduct - Respond quickly to allegations and modify program
+Communicate standards and procedures of compliance program, and conduct effective training - 6.
+Provide incentives; discipline misconduct

-NOTE: A general provision requires periodic assessment of risk of criminal conduct and appropriate steps to design, implement, or modify each element to reduce risk DOJ/SEC FCPA Resource Guide Hallmarks of Effective Compliance Programs
+NOTE: A general provision requires periodic assessment of risk of criminal conduct and appropriate steps to design, implement, or modify each element to reduce risk

+DOJ/SEC FCPA Resource Guide Hallmarks of Effective Compliance Programs

 - 1. Commitment from Senior Management and Clearly Articulated Policy

 - 2. Code of Conduct and Compliance Policies and Procedures

 - 3. Oversight, Autonomy and Resources

 - 4. Risk Assessment

 - 5. Training and Continuing Advice

-- 6. Incentives and Disciplinary Measures

 - 7. Third-Party Due Diligence and Payments

-- 8. Continuous Improvement: Periodic Testing and Review

-- Mergers and Acquisitions: Pre-Acquisition Due Diligence and Post-Acquisition Integration
+- 9. Mergers and Acquisitions: Pre-Acquisition Due Diligence and Post-Acquisition Integration